 Stablecoins are cryptocurrencies that have a 1:1 exchange value (i.e. are “pegged”) to some other asset.

-Stablecoins are understood to be pegged to a real-world currency’s value such as one US dollar.
-They are helpful for securing a dollar amount in DeFi and can be traded on many exchanges without the price volatility found in other crypto.
+Stablecoins are understood to be pegged to a real-world currency’s value, such as one US dollar.
+They are helpful for securing a dollar amount in DeFi and can be traded on many exchanges without the price volatility found in other cryptos.

 Most networks have one or more stablecoins to represent one United States dollar.
-USDT, USDC, DAI, MIM, UST, BUSD, despite having different pegging mechanisms, are all familiar stablecoins whose base unit is worth one (or very near to one) United States dollar.
+USDT, USDC, DAI, MIM, UST, BUSD.
+Despite having different pegging mechanisms, they are all familiar stablecoins whose base unit is worth one (or very near to one) United States dollar.
 The methods they use to keep the $1 peg differ by protocol.

 Some stablecoins are backed by pools of other stablecoins, in the case of USDC, MIM and DAI.
 USD Tether is a stablecoin that reports to have a variety of real-world assets and crypto backing its treasury.

-These tokens can be traded just like other crypto, and often can earn interest if you commit them to a staking or yield bearing protocol, such as Curve Finance pools or Yearn vaults (on Ethereum) or Astroport (on Terra), etc.
+These tokens can be traded just like other cryptos and often can earn interest if you commit them to a staking or yield-bearing protocol, such as Curve Finance pools, Yearn vaults (on Ethereum), Astroport (on Terra), etc.